sejal-rajput/Amazon-web-scraping-using-Scrapy-Framework/README.md

 > scrapy crawl a

-Then save the crawled data into csv or json file.
+Then, save the crawled data into csv or json file.